 You won’t find a trash compactor in every kitchen in America.
 It’s not as popular of an appliance as a microwave or dishwasher.
 However, it is still a wise investment for most homeowners as a trash compactor will reduce the amount of garbage and clutter in a home.
 “This type of appliance is good for the environment to as it reduces a home’s carbon footprint and impact on the ecosystem,” says Mathew Grant, owner of appliance repair in Glendale.

 The average residential trash compactor is built to last around 10 years.
 This timeframe is common for most household appliances.
-You will find that the trash compactor in your home will start to wear down as it nears 8-10 years old and repairs will become necessary.
+You will find that the trash compactor in your home will start to wear down as it nears 8-10 years old and repairs and new parts will become necessary.

 TRASH COMPACTOR REPAIR